13 Best Nuclear Energy Stocks in 2026: Key Players & Risks

 Denison Mines (DNN)

-Denison Mines Corp. is primarily involved in the acquisition, exploration, and development of uranium bearing properties in Canada.
-Their flagship project is the Wheeler River uranium project, where they hold a 95% interest, located in the Athabasca Basin region in northern Saskatchewan.
-This project is considered the largest undeveloped uranium project in the infrastructure rich eastern Athabasca Basin.
+Denison Mines Corp. is focused on the acquisition, exploration, and development of uranium assets in Canada.
+Its flagship asset is the Wheeler River Uranium Project, in which Denison holds an effective 95% interest.
+Located in the eastern Athabasca Basin of northern Saskatchewan, Wheeler River is considered the largest undeveloped uranium project in an infrastructure-rich part of the basin, with established access to roads, power, and processing facilities.

 BWX Technologies (BWXT)